-The student must submit a letter to CASA from a qualified health professional that includes the following information: (1) a specific diagnosis and prognosis of the health condition that led to the medical leave; (2) description of the treatment that was received by the student during leave; (3) an assessment of the student's present and sustained ability to meet the academic, behavioral, and other requirements of the college; (4) an assessment of the student's present and sustained ability to live independently in student housing; (5) an assessment of whether the student's return to the college presents a potential threat to the health or safety of the student or to others in the college community; and (6) recommendations for continued treatment or accommodations (if any) upon return to the college.
-If requested to do so, the student also must provide the college with written permission to contact his/her health professional.
+In addition to a completed readmission application, the student must submit a letter to CASA from a qualified health professional that contains the following information: (1) a specific diagnosis and prognosis of the health condition that led to the medical leave; (2) description of the treatment that was received by the student during leave; (3) an assessment of the student's present and sustained ability to meet the academic, behavioral, and other requirements of the College; (4) an assessment of the student's present and sustained ability to live independently in student housing; (5) an assessment of whether the student's return to the College presents a potential threat to the health or safety of the student or to others in the college community; and (6) recommendations for continued treatment or accommodations (if any) upon return to the College.
+If requested to do so, the student also must provide the College with written permission to contact their health professional.
 In specific cases, additional requirements are possible.
-This information will be held confidential by college health officers and the Readmissions Committee to the extent practicable.
+This information will be held as confidential by college health officers and the Readmissions Committee to the extent practical.